 Multiple myeloma is a haematological cancer that develops in the bone marrow.

-what is multiple myeloma In patients with myeloma, plasma cells normal antibody producers transform into malignant cells
+In patients with myeloma, plasma cells normal antibody producers transform into malignant cells

 Myeloma.
 Myeloma cells they produce large amounts of a antibody (or immunoglobulin) called monoclonal protein (M).
 These malignant cells displace cells blood normal in bone marrow